Cynthia Dill: Elections

 Following the resignation of State Senator Larry Bliss in 2011, Dill won a special election to replace Bliss, defeating former Republican state representative Louie Maietta 68%-32%.

 Tenure

 Dill is a strong supporter of same-sex marriage.
 In November 2011, Dill formed a group, "The Friends of the Maine Woods", to support Roxanne Quimby's bid to donate land to create a national park in the Millinocket region of Maine.
 The town council of Millinocket and the Maine State Legislature passed resolutions opposing the creation of the proposed national park.

 Committee assignments

 She served on the Joint Standing Committee on Judiciary.

 2012 U.S. Senate election

 In January 2012, Dill announced that she would seek the Democratic Party's nomination for the U.S. Senate then held by incumbent Republican U.S. Senator Olympia Snowe.

 Dill won a four-way Democratic Senate primary on June 12, 2012.
 She faced Republican Charlie Summers, independent candidates Angus King and Danny Dalton, and Libertarian Party-affiliated independent Andrew Ian Dodge in the November election, in which King was victorious.

+Post-political career

+In 2013, Dill joined Portland law firm Troubh Heisler.

+She served as the attorney for George Loder, a former Maine State Police trooper and whistleblower who successfully sued the force for violating the state's whistleblower protection law and was awarded $300,000 in damages in October 2022.

+In September 2025, Dill wrote a letter to the editor published in the Portland Press Herald agreeing with Donald Trump's anti-transgender views, writing "Transsexual people have been around forever and society accepted the deviation from the norm as just that, as it should today, with compassion and protection under the law...
+Even a broken clock is right twice a day.
+Donald Trump is right about gender ideology.
+It doesn’t belong in Maine schools."
+She filed a lawsuit in April 2026 on behalf of a Maine Correctional Center inmate against Maine Department of Corrections Commissioner Randall Liberty and warden Ben Beal for housing a transgender prisoner who allegedly sexually assaulted and harassed other inmates.

+In 2026, Dill endorsed Republican U.S. Senator Susan Collins for re-election in an op-ed, and said that she had left the Democratic Party.